Summary

 This example is gets the file from the repository, and returns lines containing the search text given for filterString.
 It also returns the name and path of the file, and the number of rows found — which is only one here.
 And it returns the data found matching the search text.

-This datatype can return the file path, the number of lines the CSV file contains, any headers and other such information.
+For the results, you can get the file path, the number of lines the CSV file contains, any headers and other such information.
 The table below describes what information would be available:

 ParameterTypeRequiredDefaultStabilityDescription